Vodhin/estate/README.md

 The _Estate_ plugin is not ready yet.
 I have a lot to do before it can be published.
 The Current repository should be mostly usable if anyone wants to try it out.
 A live production site using this plugin can be viewed here https://www.sandpiperhome.org

+MANUAL UPDATING ON YOUR WEBSITE DURING DEVELOPMENT:
+Download ALL files and replace all existing files on your website with current.
+Run your Check Database Validity on the Estate tables and fix any entries that are found.
+Then go to the Preference section of the Estate Plugin and Save your preferences.

 DEVELOPMENT/REVISION HISTORY:

 16 June 2024: Initiaded built in Contact Form system where visitors can contact Agents/Sellers directly through the Listing View page.
 Sellers and Agents will recieve an email and PM (if enabled) of these communications.
 The Contact Form includes presets for 4 different types of communication (Request a Showing, Make An Offer, Sell My Property, and Other Question) and each of these presets fills out a standardized email template.
 Special Hidden form elements and JavaScript trap bots to reduce unwanted spam.